FAQs

 The Indiana Department of Transportation (INDOT) and the Kentucky Transportation Cabinet (KYTC) are committed to completing this critical interstate link between the two states.
 The I-69 Ohio River Crossing project (I-69 ORX) includes a new 4-lane river crossing between Evansville, Indiana and Henderson, Kentucky and 11.
 2 miles of new interstate, including 8.4 miles on new terrain and 2.8 miles of upgrades to US 41.

-I-69 ORX includes a new 4-lane river crossing to connect Evansville, IN and Henderson, KY and improvements on both sides of the river.
-It includes 11.2 miles of new interstate.
-Section 1, the approach work in Kentucky, will extend I-69 by more than six miles and includes interchanges with KY 351, US 41 near Kimsey Lane and at US 60.
+Section 1, the approach work in Kentucky, was substantially complete in late 2025.
+It extended I-69 by more than six miles and included new interchanges at US 41 and US 60 and a rehabilitated KY 351/2nd Street interchange.
 Section 3 includes part of the approach roadways and bridges in Indiana.
 The Section 2 project will complete any roadways and bridges that are not constructed as part of Section 1 or Section 3 work.

 Construction of Section 3 in Indiana began in late 2024 and is anticipated to be complete in late 2026.